breandan/galoisenne/latex/popl2025/rebuttal.md

 (0) the CNF property of no mixed terminals and nonterminals, i.e., we want to forbid `S -> Bq`, where `B` is a nonterminal and `q` is a terminal.

 The ADT does not enforce sharing, rather it is maintained externally by the implementation of $\otimes, \oplus$, which groups by the roots and aggregates their children at each step.
-A naive interpretation of the ADT does impose any constraints except (0), but three side conditions are necessary to be semantically meaningful in the context of CFG parsing:
+A naive interpretation of the ADT does not impose any constraints except (0), but three side conditions are necessary to be semantically meaningful in the context of CFG parsing:

 (1) it must conform to the productions of CFG in CNF, i.e., if `S -> BC` is the only productions whose left-hand side is `S`, then the following tree will typesafe, but semantically meaningless: